dimidagd/dimidagd.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - "Sensor Fusion & Multimodal modeling"
+  - "Multimodal AI"
-  - "Computer Vision"
+  - "Computer Vision & LLMs"
-  - "AI system diagnostics"
+  - "MLOps"
+  - "Scalable AI"

 # Education to show in About widget
 education: